qqwertte/Uni-task-code/README.md

-Task from my Uni with linked list.
+Task from my Uni with linked list using programming language C